Nick-Yawn/heapsort/README.md

 # Terminal heapsort visualizer in JS

-This is a handy heapsort visualizer
+This is a handy heapsort visualizer.
+A brief explanation of heaps can be found in `heapsort.js`.

 As heapsort requires many lines to visualize, you may need to increase your terminal height.
 On WSL2 / Ubuntu, right click title bar > properties > layout > screen buffer size > height.
 Verbose heapsort of an array length 63 prints 905 lines